 A: Those types of borders look great when done properly, but we don't offer any type of special borders due to the amount of time it takes to make them look good and stippling/texturing is not our full-time gig.
 If you want those types of borders on your polymer frame/grip, then there are a lot of professionals out there that specialize in them.

 Q: Do you offer other textures besides your Concealed Carry or Competition textures?

-A: Over several years we have developed and refined the technique that we use to consistently produce our Concealed Carry and Competition textures, and we feel that it looks great and is very functional, so we are sticking to those two textures for now.
+A: Over several years we have developed and refined the technique that we use to consistently produce our Concealed Carry (mild or moderate) and Competition (aggressive) textures, and we feel that it looks great and is very functional, so we are sticking to those two textures for now.
 If you want a specific texture, then it's best to send your polymer frame/grip to someone that specializes in that particular type of texture.

 Q: Do you texture different colored polymer frames?

 A: Currently we only provide texture service for black polymer frames and grips.
 The technique that we use to consistently produce our texture does not work well with colored polymer as it tends to leave a lot of burned or discolored areas within the polymer that is almost impossible to avoid or remove.
 Colored polymer frames/grips require a specific technique, a specific heat range, and extra special care to avoid these discolored areas.

 Q: Do you offer Cerakote with your texture service?